highintoxic/Project-Miro/README.md

 # Project-Miro

 #### This is an abandoned discord bot project.
 I had its code so thought to make it opensource.
 It uses quick.db which is based on SQL.
+There might be many bugs in it and the music system is not complete.

 ## I might work on this project in future and make it active.
 ## For support join [CTK's Server](www.withwin.in/dbd) or open a issue and i will fix it as soon as possible.
 ## And if you know how to fix a flaw just open a pull request.

+## To Install Packages
 ### NPM
 ```ssh
 npm install